hangukquant/credit_semaphore/README.md

 Cleaner Usage
 -----
-Convenience functions are written for possible usage in service class wrappers that are responsible for interfacing with the external API.
+Convenience functions are written for possible usage in service class wrappers that are responsible for interfacing with some external API.
 We allow this access with the decorator `@consume_credits`, which take the parameters

-- costs: same as before
+- `costs`: same as `credits`
-- refund_in: same as before
+- `refund_in`: same as `refund_time`
-- attrname: (str) the variable name of the credit semaphore object, defaults to `credit_semaphore'
+- `attrname`: (str) the variable name of the credit semaphore object, defaults to `credit_semaphore'
-- verbose: (bool) defaults to True, same as before
+- `verbose`: (bool) defaults to True, same as before
-- timeout: to deal with the scenario where a costly transaction sits behind multiple cheap transactions rapidly being submitted to the semaphore, we can optionally add a timeout to our transaction, which raises `asyncio.TimeoutError` if our transaction takes too long to complete.
+- `timeout`: to deal with the scenario where a costly transaction sits behind multiple cheap transactions rapidly being submitted to the semaphore, we can optionally add a timeout to our transaction.
+This raises `asyncio.TimeoutError` if our transaction takes more than the specified number of seconds to complete.
 Can also be used to timeout unstable network requests which are not responsive and hangs.
 Defaults to 0 (no timeout).

 #### Sample
 ```python